castillohair/enhancer-design/README.md

 Model training can be performed via the `train.py` scripts included in the [`models/dhs64`](./models/dhs64/) and [`models/dhs733`](models/dhs733/) subfolders.
 These can be used to reproduce training of the models used in the article, as well as to train new models on additional data splits we did not originally use.
 See the [models](./models/) folder `README` file for more information.

-Processed DNase I Index data used for training can be downloaded via the included `download_processed_data.sh` script in the [`data/dhs_index`](./data/dhs_index) folder.
-For more information see the [Data for training accessibility models](./data/README.md#data-for-training-accessibility-models) section in the `data` folder `README`.
+Processed DNase I Index data used for training can be downloaded via the included `download_data.py` script in the [`data`](./data) folder.
+More information can be found [here](./data/README.md#data-for-training-accessibility-models).

 #### Enhancer activity models

 Finetuning of the DHS64-MPRA enhancer activity model can be reproduced via the `finetune.py` script in the [`models/dhs64_mpra`](./models/dhs64_mpra/) subfolder.
 This script can also be used to finetune on data splits not originally used in the article, and as a starting point to finetune on new MPRA measurements.
-See the [DHS64-MPRA Finetuning](./models/README.md#dhs64-mpra-finetuning) section in the `models` folder `README`.
+See [DHS64-MPRA Finetuning](./models/README.md#dhs64-mpra-finetuning) for more information.

-Processed MPRA measurements used for finetuning can be downloaded via the `download_mpra_results.sh` script.
-Precalculated data split information is also necessary and can be downloaded with `download_mpra_data_splits.sh`.
-For more information, see the ["MPRA results"](./data/README.md#cell-line-and-mouse-retina-mpra-results) section in the `data` folder `README`.
+Processed MPRA measurements used for finetuning can be downloaded via the `download_data.py` script in the [`data`](./data/) folder.
+Necessary data split information will also be downloaded.
+More information can be found ["here"](./data/README.md#cell-line-and-mouse-retina-mpra-results).

 <!---
 ### Reproduce publication analysis